haven-protocol-org/haven-explorer/README.md

 # Onion Monero Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Haven blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,